“Invest in your retirement.”

 “Open an IRA.”

 Taxable accounts don’t have the same benefits as IRAs and 401(k)s, which enjoy tax-deferred growth.
-But they do offer flexibility and other perks.
-Below, find out how taxable accounts work and what their advantages are.
+But they do offer flexibility and other perks fro the right investor.

 While retirement accounts like 401(k)s and IRAs have tax benefits, they often have limitations too.
 Taxable accounts offer greater flexibility and control over your money.
-Here are five situations where investing in an individual taxable account may make sense.
+Five situations where investing in an individual taxable account may make sense include: